 - Genetics Home Reference (GHR) contains information on Myotonic dystrophy type 2.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The Muscular Dystrophy Association (MDA) provides additional information about myotonic dystrophy.
 Click on the link to view this information.

 - Myotonic Dystrophy Foundation provides additional information about Myotonic dystrophy type 2.